 After each RIGHT transfer (left hand doing the ‘fetching’):

-Tighten by holding the left loops straight toward yourself, while pulling the (fewer) right loops in an arc ending VERY FAR away from you.
+Tighten by holding the left loops straight toward yourself, while pulling the (fewer) right loops in an arc ending VERY FAR away from you, almost straight forward.
 This is the main tightening move.
 I demo this in the video, but it’s hard to see what I’m doing as the camera’s viewpoint is so low – a view from above would show it better.

 2. Suspend the braid from an upper loop in the braid while braiding.
 This has been my habit for years now, and it seems to prevent the 3/4-flat shape even when I want that shape.